 SPARC defines an open access fund as a "pool of money set aside by an institution to support publication models that enable free, immediate, online distribution of, and access to, scholarly research."

-The University of Rhode Island Open Access (URI OA) Fund has been established to support URI faculty who want to publish in open access journals and who do not have other sources of funding to cover open access publication fees.
+The University of Rhode Island Open Access (URI OA) Fund has been established to support members of the URI community who want to publish in open access journals and who do not have other sources of funding to cover open access publication fees.

 The URI OA Fund was created in December 2013 as part of the University's commitment as a signatory of the Compact for Open-Access Publishing Equity (COPE) to "the timely establishment of durable mechanisms for underwriting reasonable publication charges for articles written by its faculty and published in fee-based open-access journals and for which other institutions would not be expected to provide funds."

 COPE's goal is to support alternative, sustainable business models for scholarly publishing by helping open access journals compete with subscription journals on a more level playing field.
 Just as universities subsidize publication costs through library journal subscriptions, so too should they help subsidize publication fees for open access journals.

 The URI OA Fund will underwrite reasonable publication fees for articles published in eligible open access journals when other funding is not available.
 The fund is managed by the University Libraries with financial support provided by the Office of the Provost and the Office of the Vice President for Research and Economic Development.